Types of Employment / Vacancies

 Non-merit (Unclassified Service)

-Non-merit or unclassified service includes positions not under the merit system hiring process and generally includes the staffs of the governor and lieutenant governor, policy-making managers and agency leaders.
+Non-merit or unclassified service includes positions not under the merit system hiring process and generally includes the staffs of the governor and lieutenant governor, policy-making managers, and agency leaders.
 (SeeKRS 18A.115.)
 These positions have no formal selection criteria and are not appointed from a register.
 Employees in these positions may be terminated 'without notice of cause' without recourse.
-Click here for Non-merit vacancy announcements.
+Based on the type of non-merit position, vacancies may be posted on the